"A fascinating history of 3-D and wide-screen film-making."

 fantastic 3-D production design by the legendary William Cameron Menzies, and

-Please note that none of our films are in the red/blue anaglyph format.
-They will all be seen in their original and vastly superior Polaroid 3-D versions.
+Please note that none of our films are in the red/blue anaglyphic format.
+They will all be seen in their original and vastly superior polarized 3-D versions.

 Presented in high quality digital 3-D, all films in the Archive have been restored and mastered in HD from original 35mm elements for optimum quality.
 Meticulously re-aligned shot by shot for precise registration of the original left/right elements, our historic 3-D films have never looked this good before!